 The NRECA Bariatric Centers of Excellence (COE) Program is a designated COE program provided by the Plan's contracted vendor.
 The Bariatric COE Program is mandatory for Plan participants who obtain bariatric surgery.
-Benefits for bariatric surgery are available only from practitioner(s) within the Bariatric COE Program's designated COE network with case management provided by the Plan's contracted vendor.
-Charges for services provided by a Bariatric COE facility will be covered by the Plan but will still be subject to all other Plan limitations and provisions.
-Deductible, copayment and coinsurance provisions (as applicable to your Plan) apply to bariatric services.
+Benefits for bariatric surgery are available only for charges from practitioners and facilities within the Bariatric COE Program's designated COE network with case management provided by the Plan's contracted vendor.
+Charges for services provided by a Bariatric COE practitioner or facility will be covered by the Plan, but will still be subject to all other applicable Plan limitations and provisions, including Deductible, Copayment and Coinsurance provisions.